xtuml/mc/doc/notes/51_fx_int.md

-                              FXAT needs to understand marking that occurs in "pass 1" and in "pass 2". fxdatatype is trying to make marking calls in "pass 1". fxcolor is trying to make marking calls in "pass 2". q.class.arc                + non-mcmc enhancement q.class.events.arc         + Why is this change?
+                              FXAT needs to understand marking that occurs in "pass 1" and in "pass 2". fxdatatype is trying to make marking calls in "pass 1". fxcolor is trying to make marking calls in "pass 2".
+                              Removed call to MarkDomainMaxEventNumber.
+It is not defined.
+ q.class.arc                + non-mcmc enhancement
+ q.class.events.arc         + Why is this change?
 Did the first way fail?
 Is it not standard?
                               We will use the master version of this file.